dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-10-cyberpunk-2077-computer-messages-and-files-act-2-evelyn.md

 <br><br>
 <span class="pen-bold">To: Judy Alvarez</span>
 <hr class="cyberpunk-hr">
-Heeeey, it's been like a thousand years since we aaw each other!
-What's up with you, girl?
+Heeeey, it's been like a thousand years since we saw each other!
+What's up with you, gurl?
 You still cooped up in Susie's basement?
 Still with Maiko?
 Hoping at least one of those things isn't true anymore.<br>
 Soooo I've got a tiny favor to ask...
 OK, it's more like a humongous favor.
-Super important to me, but should be a breeze for ageek like you.
+Super important to me, but should be a breeze for a geek like you.
 Holler back at me!
 <br><br>
 -----
 <br><br>